 Following the UK’s Exit from the EU, any judgements given in legal proceedings commenced before 31 December 2020 can continue to apply to a case where –

 (a) the application for a EOP is made before 11pm on 31 December 2020; and

 (b) enforcement of that EOP is being sought in the United Kingdom.

 There is no provision for new incoming or outgoing EOP’s after 31 December 2020.
 Reciprocal Enforcement of Judgements under Order 71 of the Rules of the Court of Judicature (NI) 1980 continue to be available.

 What is the European Small Claims Procedure?

-The European Small Claims Procedure (ESCP) for the first time provides consumers and businesses all over Europe with a uniform, speedy and affordable debt recovery process for low value claims in cross border cases.
+The European Small Claims Procedure (ESCP) provides consumers and businesses all over Europe with a uniform, speedy and affordable debt recovery process for low value claims in cross border cases.
 The procedure will apply in civil and commercial matters where the value of a claim does not exceed €5000.
-The procedure applies to non monetary claims i.e. road traffic accidents and personal injury claim, as well as to monetary claims.
+The procedure applies to non-monetary claims i.e. road traffic accidents and personal injury claim, as well as to monetary claims.

 Following the UK's Exit from the EU, any cases ongoing on 31 December 2020 will continue to be processed if the application was lodged before 11pm on 31 December 2020.